Cases Tried In:

 You're legally owed compensation by those responsible for the injuries you suffered as a result of their failure to keep the premises safe and secure.
 Typically, this will mean seeking sufficient payment from an insurance company.
 They often aren't eager to pay claims in full, which means you may need to leverage the possibility of a civil claim against them.

-If that’s the case, you can better your chances of a successful claim by working with a Norfolk premises liability lawyer at Whitlock Law, LLC.
+If that's the case, you can better your chances of a successful claim by working with a Norfolk premises liability lawyer at Whitlock Law, LLC.
 We are ready to protect your rights and make the case for the full compensation that you deserve.
-Contact us today if you have been hurt in a premises liability issue.
+Contact us today by calling 301-565-1655 if you have been hurt in a premises liability issue.